Catherine Mavrikakis

-Catherine Mavrikakis (born January 7, 1961) is a Canadian academic and award-winning writer living in Quebec.
+Catherine Mavrikakis (born January 7, 1961) is a Canadian academic and writer living in Quebec.

 The daughter of a Greek father who grew up in Algeria and a French mother, she was born in Chicago and grew up in Anjou, Montréal-Nord, St. Leonard, in France and in the United States.
 She settled in Montreal in 1979.
 From 1993 to 2003, she taught at Concordia University.
 In 2003, she joined the department of French language literature at the Université de Montréal.

 The 2015 virtual reality work The Unknown Photographer incorporated text by Mavrikakis.